-As quoted by a scholar in the 1950s, internal control is the plan coordination and procedures an organisation uses within its operations to safeguard assets from fraud loss and maintain the accuracy and reliability of accounting data (Grady, 1957).
+As quoted by a scholar in the 1950s, internal control is the coordination of an organisation's plan and procedures to safeguard assets from fraud loss and maintain the accuracy and reliability of accounting data (Grady, 1957).
 Studies on the history of internal control have shown that internal control was apparent even before the seventeenth century (Lee, 1971).
 The rich history of the analogy of internal control indicates that it has always been a core component in any organisation.
-The public, private, and other sectors each have their adherence to internal control.
+The public, private, and other sectors each adhere to internal control.
 Current internal control involves greater dimensions in terms of components.
-The whole control environment is related to other internal control components, primarily based on the COSO framework.
+The control environment is related to other internal control components, primarily based on the COSO framework.

 Internal control heavily relates to government objectives.
-One benefit of effective internal control is that the government will be able to reduce fraud and increase its awareness concerning accountability.
-The public's confidence will be higher in the government when higher or stronger levels of internal control are in place (COSO, 2013a).
+One benefit of effective internal control is that the government can reduce fraud and increase its awareness concerning accountability.
+The public's confidence in the government will be higher when higher or stronger levels of internal control are in place (COSO, 2013a).
 Strong internal control can help organisations achieve their desired targets and prevent the loss of precious resources or assets.
-Through robust internal control systems, it is assumed that the organisation is compliant with the rules, laws and regulations, which benefit the organisation as a whole when they adhere to these parameters.
+Through robust internal control systems, it is assumed that the organisation complies with the rules, laws and regulations, which benefit the organisation as a whole when they adhere to these parameters.

 There are, however, some things that internal control is limited to.
 The Treadway Commission Executive summary stated that internal control does not ensure the organisation's success, whether in obtaining a profit or achieving its objectives.
-The judgments and decisionmaking, in reality, can be disoriented and not accurate, these all can occur due to mistakes or simple errors during the decision making concerning internal control.
-The adherence and upholding of the internal control systems depend on the end-user using it.
-The end-user or even the management can override the internal control system for their benefit as leaders or management of the organisations are people held responsible for maintaining proper internal control systems (Agbejule & Jokipii, 2009).
+The judgments and decision-making, in reality, can be disoriented and inaccurate; these all can occur due to mistakes or simple errors during the decision-making concerning internal control.
+The adherence and upholding of the internal control systems depend on the end-user's use.
+The end-user or management can override the internal control system for their benefit as leaders or management of the organisations are people held responsible for maintaining proper internal control systems (Agbejule & Jokipii, 2009).